microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     GO
     ```

-1. The last step before we can create a new GraphQL endpoint is to wrap the new find products stored procedure.
+1. The last step before we can create a GraphQL endpoint is to wrap the new find products stored procedure.
 Copy and run the following SQL in a blank query editor in Microsoft Fabric:

     ```SQL-notype